 soavegel.it Listed by safepay Ransomware Group

 On May 6, 2026, Italian frozen-food manufacturer Soavegel appeared on the leak site of the Safepay ransomware group.
-The company, founded in 1935 in Francavilla Fontana, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.
+The company, founded in 1935 in Francavilla Fontana, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.

 Why This Matters for You and Your Family